fsvreddit/automodmail/redditWiki.md

 ## Modmail properties

+`is_reply` checks to see if the message is a reply or the original message, taking a value of true or false.
+If this is not entered, the rule will only act on the initial message, and then only if the message is an inbound one.
+Rules are never checked on the first message if it is a message from a moderator to a user.

 `subject` matches the subject of the incoming modmail, and performs a match on the term or terms included.
 Likewise `body` matches the body of the incoming modmail.

 All four of these modmail properties checks can take a single value or an array of values.
 The following are all valid: